awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 </p>

-There exist also some dataset and model that have been designed to detect and analyse front store, this paper for example Detecting, Classifying, and Mapping Retail Storefronts UsingStreet-level Imagery used YOLOV3 architecture, by using classic CNN model.
+There exist also some dataset and model that have been designed to detect and analyse front store, this paper for example «»Detecting, Classifying, and Mapping Retail Storefronts UsingStreet-level Imagery» used YOLOV3 architecture.
 By detection the name of potential store or building in the image and automatically scarp internet for information could also be a great solution for a number of images.

 <p align="center">